 Silene stellata is also known as Starry Campion, Widow’s Frill.
 It is part of the Caryophyllaceae family of plants.
 Silene stellata is erect, branching perennial.
 It is native to the Eastern United States.

-Plant Silene stellata in the sun or partial shade, in dry to medium moist soil which is well-drained.
+Grow Silene stellata in the sun or partial shade.
+Plant it in dry to medium moist soil that is well-drained.
 Silene stellata is a drought-tolerant plant.
 Seeds mature 2-3 weeks after flowering.

 Propagate from seed or cuttings or divisions.
 Seeds require stratification before sowing.
 The flowers attract bees, moths, and butterflies which help the pollination process.
 It is generally disease-free.
 It is pest-free.